-3.4.1 Where a question of application of the Code or an interpretation of a part of the Code arises, the owner/managing agent of the MASS concerned should in the first instance seek clarification from the flag State authorised body or RO.
-In situations where it is not possible to resolve an issue of interpretation the Recognised Organisation may apply in writing to the Administration, who may consult with others as deemed appropriate.
+3.4.1 Where a question of application of the Code or an interpretation of a part of the Code arises, the owner/managing agent of the MASS concerned should in the first instance seek clarification from the RO.
+In situations where it is not possible to resolve an issue of interpretation the RO may apply in writing for advice on interpretation to the Administration, who may consult with others as deemed appropriate.